3520kramer/EnterpriseServiceBus/README.md

+# Simple Async Message Queue Server
-# A naive implementation of an ESB / Kafka
+### A simple implementation of an ESB / Kafka
 Implementation is done as part of a school project

 ## Server Example